-Coordinated Engineering Applied Mathematics program for the Doctor of Philosophy in Engineering degree between the College of Engineering and the Department of Mathematics and Computer Science
+Coordinated Engineering Applied Mathematics program for the Doctor of Philosophy in Engineering degree between the College of Engineering and the Department of Theoretical and Applied Mathematics

-Applicants for the Engineering Applied Mathematics Program must have their graduate application and credentials evaluated by the College of Engineering Dean's Office and the Department of Mathematics and Computer Science.
+Applicants for the Engineering Applied Mathematics Program must have their graduate application and credentials evaluated by the College of Engineering Dean's Office and the applied mathematics division of the Department of Theoretical and Applied Mathematics.
 The Admission Requirements for the Doctor of Philosophy in Engineering, as given in the Graduate Bulletin, shall apply to all applicants for the Engineering Applied Mathematics Program.